tsvetankoev/Rogue-like-like/README.md

 * The game has infinite maps, each of which is randomly generated.
 * People die when they are killed.
 There are no saves.
 * The game is played in console with text commands.
 No fancy UIs here.
-* Monsters will be randomly generated.
-'Hopefully' their stats will be optimized correctly to your own stats.
+* Monsters will be randomly generated. *Hopefully* their stats will be optimized correctly to your own stats.
 Expect to die a lot.
 * Items will be randomly generated.